Naotsun19B/PulldownBuilder/README.md

 ・The PulldownContents asset is an editor-only asset and will not be cooked into the package.
 ・In UE4.27 and earlier, the reset to default value function cannot be implemented when inline displaying, so `Should Inline Display When Single Property` will be disabled.
-・Although it is only available in C++, if you have already implemented the same function as `ActorNamePulldownListGenerator` and when switching, if there are differences in the format of the delimiter or `SelectedValue`, please overwrite the processing using the delegate below.
-  - `UPulldownStructFunctionLibrary::OnSplitSelectedValueToWorldNameAndActorIdentifierName`
-  - `UActorNamePulldownListGenerator::OnBuildSelectedValueFromWorldNameAndActorIdentifierName`

 ## License